Busting the Myths Around the Mercury Music Prize 2014

 However, if you get shortlisted, costs do rise.
 On the night of the prize, each band member plus one extra person (usually their manager) gets a free seat at a table.
 Labels then pay £400 each for extra seats.

-But keep things in perspective: you may not end up selling an extra 150,000 albums if you win, as used to happen, but no label we spoke to thinks it’s bad value as a promotional exercise (and especially not since iTunes replaced HMV as an official partner and an excessive marketing charge of around £4,000 per album was dropped).
+But keep things in perspective: you may not end up selling an extra 150,000 albums if you win, as used to happen, but no label we spoke to thinks it’s bad value as a promotional exercise (and especially not since HMV was dropped as an official partner and an excessive marketing charge of around £4,000 per album was cancelled).

 Myth 5: The Prize Disqualifies Self-Released Albums